k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

       @[key] = value
 ~~~~~~~

-Add we use it like this:
+Add then we can use it like this:

 {lang=coffeescript}
 ~~~~~~~